-The Compensation Committee, which is comprised solely of independent directors within the meaning of applicable NASDAQ Rules, outside directors within the meaning of Section 162 of the IRC and non-employee directors within the meaning of Rule 16b-3 under the Exchange Act, is responsible for determining all components, and amounts, of compensation to be paid to the Company's Chief Executive Officer, our Chief Financial Officer and each of the Company's other executive officers, as well as any other officers or employees who report directly to the Chief Executive Officer.
+The Compensation Committee, which is comprised solely of independent directors within the meaning of applicable NASDAQ Rules, outside directors within the meaning of Section 162 of the Internal Revenue Code ("IRC") and non-employee directors within the meaning of Rule 16b-3 under the Exchange Act, is responsible for determining all components and amounts of compensation to be paid to our Chief Executive Officer, our Chief Financial Officer and each of our other executive officers, as well as any other officers or employees who report directly to the Chief Executive Officer.

-This Compensation Discussion and Analysis section discusses the compensation policies and programs for our Chief Executive Officer, our current Chief Financial Officer, our former Chief Financial Officer and our three next most highly paid executive officers as determined under the rules of the SEC.
+This Compensation Discussion and Analysis section discusses the compensation policies and programs for our Chief Executive Officer, our Chief Financial Officer and our three next most highly paid executive officers during fiscal 2010 as determined under the rules of the SEC.
 We refer to this group of executive officers as our "Named Executive Officers."